elatov/elatov.github.io/_posts/2014-03-13-rhcsa-rhce-chapter-12-system-security.md

 >           : allow
 >
 >
 > *   **twist** — Replaces the requested service with the specified command.
-This directive is often used to set up traps for intruders (also called &#8220;honey pots&#8221;).
+This directive is often used to set up traps for intruders (also called "honey pots").
 It can also be used to send messages to connecting clients.
 The **twist** directive must occur at the end of the rule line.
 >
 >     In the following example, clients attempting to access FTP services from the **example.com** domain are sent a message using the echo command:
 >